Irreversibility of quantum field theory in de Sitter: the C, F and A theorems: Acknowledgments

 We thank H. Casini for discussions.
 NA is supported by a CONICET PhD fellowhip.
 GT is supported by CONICET (PIP grant 11220200101008CO), CNEA, and Instituto Balseiro, Universidad Nacional de Cuyo.
+We acknowledge support from the Simons Foundation by a targeted grant to Instituto Balseiro.